1954 European Baseball Championship

-The 1954 European Baseball Championship was the first European Championship in this sport.
-It featured 4 of the 5 members of the new Confederation of European Baseball, as France failed to field a team.
-The Netherlands, which would dominate the event over the next fifty years, was not part of the organization because they did not think it would be sustainable.
-The Championship was held on June 26 and June 27 in Antwerp, Belgium.
-A messy affair, there was an average of over 10 errors per game due to the low quality of baseball in Europe at that time.
-Italy took gold, beating Belgium 6-1 and Spain 7-4.
-Spain won silver despite 8 errors in its loss to Italy.
-Spain beat Germany by a score of 10-4 in its other contest.
-Belgium earned bronze, beating Germany 12-5.
-Germany placed last.
+The 1954 European Baseball Championship was the first European championship in baseball.
+It featured four of the five member countries of the new Confederation of European Baseball, as France failed to field a team.
+The Netherlands, which would dominate the event in the coming decades, was not yet a part of the European federation due to financial difficulties in its national federation.
+The championship was held on June 26 and June 27 at a General Motors-owned field in Antwerp, Belgium.
+A messy affair, each game averaged more than 10 errors per game.
+Italy took gold, beating Belgium 6–1 and Spain 7–4.
+Italy's Giulio Glorioso won the championship game, pitching five scoreless innings before allowing four runs on three errors in his final inning against Spain.
+Spain won silver after committing 8 errors in its loss to Italy.
+Spain beat West Germany 10–4 in its first game.
+Belgium earned bronze, beating last-place Germany 12–5 in the highest-scoring game of the tournament.

-Format
+Matches

-The tournament was played in a knockout system.
+The tournament was played in a knockout system, with all four teams playing two games.